12 May 2025

 The Dutch Infrastructure is Great

-Hope as a key variable
+Hope for a better future as a key variable

-This is a common thread for me: continuous improved, in the Netherlands - at least for infrastructure - there is hope on improvement if something is wrong today.
+In the Netherlands - at least for infrastructure - there is hope on improvement if something is wrong today.

-We had a little sand path in front of our house which people used as a shortcut.
-I mailed the community and they made it into a paved path.
-When things can be improved, it generally will be done.
+Case in point, we had a little sand path in front of our house which people used as a shortcut (an Elephant Path in Dutch).
+I emailed the city and they made it into a paved path.

-Despite the great infrastructure, and despite the broken window theory, there is more trash around than I would expect, in playgrounds, trains, buses and public spaces overall.
-In some parts of Asia, eating and drinking on public transport is prohibited, it keeps at least trains and buses spotless.
-That would be killing the symptom though, the real problem lies deeper.
+Nevertheless, despite the great infrastructure, and despite the broken window theory, there is more trash around than I would expect.
+In playgrounds, trains, buses and public spaces overall.

 There is no Optimism

 Remember what I said about improving infrastructure?
 There is real hope that Dutch infrastructure improves year over year.
 We can see it, we can feel it.
-It was the same in Bangkok, they were building everywhere.
-Less so elsewhere in the Dutch society, there is an overall lack of optimism.
-Sometimes even apathy.
+It was the same in Bangkok, they were building everywhere, it gives a sense of optimism.

 Aging Population

-I believe age also has something to do with it.
 The Dutch population, and Europe's population overall, is old.
-An abundance of older people takes the life out of a society.
-I'm well aware I'm not the youngest myself anymore, and soon will be part of the problem.
-Until that point, I would like to live in an environment which exudes energy.
+An abundance of older people takes the energy and velocity out of a society.
+I'm not the youngest myself anymore, and soon will be part of the problem.
+That doesn't take away that I would like to live in an environment which exudes energy.

-This was also a problem when we lived in popular tourist destination like Phuket.
+This was also a problem when we lived in a popular tourist destination like Phuket.
 They are full of old people.
 It's not their fault obviously, but the skewing demographics are not a good thing.

 Life is easy when it's 30 degrees every day

 I don't know how better to express this, but life was EASY when it was thirty degrees every day.
-I walked outside and jumped on the bicycle or motorbike, the kids played outside.

 People were more enthusiastic.
 Image being spontaneous and enthusiastic when you're huddled into your collar against darkness, wind, rain and cold.
 I tried it and it takes an active effort to walk upright when the whether is bad.